OpenTechSchool-Brussels/generative-art-with-processing/Getting-to-know-your-canvas.markdown

 Unfortunately here the name is always the same.
 If you want save multiple frames like output-001.png, output-002.png, ... modify the function as follow: `saveFrame("output-###.png");`.

-Let's finish on a full course meal:
+Let's finish on a full course meal.
+You should know everything there but one thing: `mouseX` and `mouseY`.
+They are standards variable, already defined and handled by Processing.
+As expected, they respectfully give you the position of the cursor in your canvas in x and y.

 ```java
 void setup() {